 - New deficits in self-care — such as washing, dressing, and getting to the bathroom independently

 While some nursing home closures are preventable or inevitable, much more can be done to help make them humane for residents who are, in effect, being evicted.
 And some states are now taking active steps to make that happen.

-Wisconsin, for example, now has a program in place aimed at eliminating Transfer Trauma.
+Wisconsin, for example, now has a program in place aimed at eliminating Transfer Trauma also known as Relocation Stress Syndrome.
 Thomas LaDuke, who holds the title of Ombudsman Relocation Specialist within the state’s Board on Aging and Longterm Care, emphasizes that informing residents and family members well in advance of a closing is key.
 He says that for most people, location is most important.
 “We ask residents what town or people they need to be near in the new location,” he says.
 “Nursing homes often pressure people to make decision quickly.
 We want the opposite of that — slow and mindful.”

 LaDuke also encourages staff at the original nursing home to keep detailed notes on each individual resident — and to discuss those notes in person with nurses at the transfer facility.
 And ideally, he says, someone from the closing nursing home should accompany the resident to the new facility and help him or her unpack and settle in there.

 Ohio has also instituted a progressive program for nursing home relocations.
-Erin Pettegrew, Ombudsman Projects Coordinator with Ohio’s Department of Aging, also emphasizes that the notification process should start early — and that the transitional team should carefully explain what’s happening to residents and discuss all possible options with them.
+Erin Pettegrew, Deputy State Long-Term Care Ombudsman with Ohio’s Department of Aging, also emphasizes that the notification process should start early — and that the transitional team should carefully explain what’s happening to residents and discuss all possible options with them.
 She also stresses the importance of having follow-up visits with residents, being certain to ask them whether they feel better off in their new facility than they did in the former one.